alexander02468/actatools/docs/acta-records user guide.md

 Here, all the files are shown with their actual digest and recalculated digests.

-Multiple files and reading in via `stdin` is supported as well.
+Multiple files read in via `stdin` are supported as well.

 ```console
 $ acta-records verify record.json record1.json